-DRAFT DATE: 03-27-2018

-POLICY #OP-15:

-PURPOSE

-- 1.1 This Community Engagement policy outlines the importance of engaging with the community and the principles that define the District/Foundation's commitment and approach to interaction with the community, public and subject matter experts. - 1.2 This Community Engagement policy is to ensure that key stakeholders across the Coachella Valley have a voice to influence the development of policies and strategies that will affect their lives and inform the way in which District/Foundation services are planned and - 1.3 The District/Foundation is committed to engaging with stakeholders and communities and this policy provides the strategic direction to ensure quality interaction and consistent engagement across the spectrum of services our organization provides.
+POLICY #OP-15 - The Community Engagement policy outlines the importance of engaging with the community and the principles that define the Desert Healthcare District ("District") and Desert Healthcare Foundation's ("Foundation") commitment and approach to interaction with the community, public and subject matter experts.

+The Community Engagement policy is to ensure that key stakeholders across the Coachella Valley have a voice to influence the development of policies, initiatives, and strategies that will affect their lives and inform how District and/or Foundation services are planned implemented, and evaluated.

+The District and Foundation are committed to engaging with stakeholders and communities and this policy provides the strategic direction to ensure quality interaction and consistent engagement across the spectrum of services our organization provides.

-SCOPE
+1. SCOPE

-2.1 This policy applies to all District/ Foundation employees, management, Board Members, contractors, consultants, interns, and volunteers, residents and service providers.
+This policy applies to all District and/or Foundation employees, management, Board of Directors ("Board") Members, contractors, consultants, interns, volunteers, residents, and service providers.